-Investment in the Sub-Funds carries with it a degree of risk including, but not limited to, the risks referred to below to which a Sub-Fund may be exposed.
+Investment in the Sub-Funds carries with it a degree of risk including, but not limited to, the risks referred to below.
 While there are some risks that may be common to a number or all of the Sub-Funds, there may also be specific risk considerations which apply to particular Sub-Funds in which case such risks will be cross referred to in the Relevant Supplement for that Sub-Fund.
-The investment risks described below are not purported to be exhaustive and potential investors should review this Prospectus and the Relevant Supplement(s) in their entirety, and consult with their professional advisers, before purchasing Units.
-The levels and bases of, and relief from, taxation to which both the Fund and Unitholders may be subject, may change.
+The investment risks described below are not purported to be exhaustive and potential investors should review this Prospectus and the Relevant Supplement(s) in their entirety, and consult with their professional advisers, before purchasing Shares.
+The levels and bases of, and reliefs from, taxation to which both the Company and Shareholders may be subject, may change.
 Potential investors' attention is drawn to the section headed "TAXATION".
 There can be no assurance that any Sub-Fund will achieve its investment objective.
 The Net Asset Value of a Sub-Fund, and the income therefrom, may go down as well as up and investors may not get back the amount invested or any return on their investment.